 You never really learn much by throwing one disc, walking ~200 metres out and back, and then throwing it again.
-But throwing 5 in a row starts to get yourself dialed into a disc.
+But throwing 5 in a row starts to get yourself dialled into a disc.
 If you throw a disc 100 times in a session, then you are learning a disc very quickly indeed.

 It’s boggling to the mind how few tournament players know the actual rules of disc golf.
 If you want to become a better player then almost certainly the single easiest, fastest and cheapest thing you can ever do, is become a PDGA Tournament Director.
 The open-book, no-time-limit online exam costs just 10 USD, and you can sit it as many times as it takes to pass.